Italian Potato Frittata with Ricotta

 This fluffy Italian-style potato frittata is baked in a skillet with spinach and ricotta cheese.
 It’s a versatile dish studded with tender potatoes.
 Enjoy for lunch, supper, or brunch.

-A perfect Italian-style frittata has an interior that is just set (but not runny), so that every bite is moist and tasty.
+My vision of a great Italian-style frittata looks like a thick, rustic cake.
+When it’s sliced into wedges, you can see chunks of potato, swirls of greens and creamy pools of ricotta cheese.
+The eggy interior is just set (but not runny), so that every bite is moist and tasty.
 To achieve that texture, the eggs need to cook slowly on a medium-low heat so they don’t turn rubbery.

 - Onion